techwithpat/trackingapi/README.md

 3. Set the trackingapi project as the startup project.
 4. Run the application.

-The Web API uses a SqlServer database to store issues.
+The Web API uses a SQLite database to store issues but you can choose any EF Core provider you like.
 To run the client console application, follow these steps:
 1. Right-click on the project tracking.client.
 2. Run the application.